Asymptotics of local face distributions and the face distribution of the complete graph: Introduction

 It is the purpose of this paper to study the asymptotics of local and non-local face distributions of graphs.
-We will show that under certain conditions, the local and non-local face distributions both satisfy a limiting uniformity.
+We will show that under certain conditions, the local face distribution satisifes an asymptotic uniformity.
+We use this to show that almost all of the complete graph has a non-local face distribution satisfying an asymptotic uniformity.
 We start by giving some basic results and definitions on random embeddings of graphs, before stating our main results.